min park

 I could only guess that this might be due to the fact that dealing with LLMs involve PyTorch.

-Additionally, this error only happened in the initial call of the LLM or the Agent intialization calls (in multi-page app (opens in a new tab)).
+Additionally, this error only happened in the initial call of the LLM or the Agent intialization calls (in multi-page app).

 While this error didn't happen in a single page app, since I only implemented a single agent in that app, rather than incorporating all agents in a single page, I wouldn't delcare it with a multi-page app issue.